larntz/lemmy-directory/content/community/lemmy.world/taoism.md

 ## Description

 <blockquote class="description">
-Discussion of the various schools of religion and philosophy originating in ancient China known as Daoism (Taoism).
+Discussion of the various schools of religion and philosophy originating in ancient China known as Daoism.
 </blockquote>